ionic-team/ionic-site/_posts/2014-01-30-hybrid-apps-and-the-curse-of-the-300ms-delay.markdown

 <p>Some great news is that browsers are realizing the double-tap to zoom feature isn't always necessary, and newer methods to remove the delay are taking form.
 Chrome 32 has <a href="http://updates.html5rocks.com/2013/12/300ms-tap-delay-gone-away" target="_blank">recently removed the delay</a> when the zoom is disabled, and actually Chrome and Firefox for Android have had methods to remove the display for a while now.
 You can read more about what browsers are up to <a href="http://updates.html5rocks.com/2013/12/300ms-tap-delay-gone-away" target="_blank">here</a>.</p>

 <p>But this feature causes yet another issue which can arise with simple tap detection solutions.
-When browsers fire off the `click` event without the 300ms delay, this means the `click` can happen before the `touchend`, which throws another wrench into the problem.
+When browsers fire off the <code>click</code> event without the 300ms delay, this means the <code>click</code> can happen before the <code>touchend</code>, which throws another wrench into the problem.
 Luckily Ionic is checking for those scenarios too.</p>

 <h3>Conclusion</h3>